swiss-seismological-service/scdetect/README.md

 ___

-The subsequent sections are intended to provide an introduction on how to use and configure `scdetect`.
+The subsequent sections are intended to provide an introduction on how to use and configure `scdetect-cc`.
 This includes:

 1. How to [configure templates](#template-configuration)
 2. How to enable [amplitude calculation](#amplitude-calculation) (required for a